 an alternative past

-All artworks, fabrics, sculptures, videos, sounds etc. are created by the artist for this purpuse.
-Furniture, carpets and wallpapers are ephemeral and will be set up in situ.
+All artwork, fabrics, sculptures, videos, sounds etc. are created by the artist.

 It were those black-and-white pictures of mountains: